Kamba56/To-Do-List/README.md

-# To-Do-List
+# Webpack-Setup
-This is an app built with HTML, CSS and JavaScript to store a list of to-do.
-You can add, and delete from list.
+This is a basic setup of webpack for a project using html, css and javascript